Mount M!DGE3 into cabinet (Section 4.1, “Mounting”).

 To minimize the odds of the transceiver and the connected equipment receiving any damage, a safety ground (NEC Class 2 compliant) should be used, which bonds the antenna system, transceiver, power supply, and connected data equipment to a single-point ground, keeping the ground leads short.

-It is strongly recommended to install an appropriate lightning protection system where the antenna cable enters the building.
+If the antenna is installed outside the building, it is strongly recommended to install an appropriate lightning protection system where the antenna cable enters the building.

 All cabling, groundings and lightning protection must comply with the applicable standards and regulations.